-Overlanding in Africa is a once in a lifetime trip – one that I had been dreaming of since I was a young girl collecting promotional wildlife cards from the petrol station.
+Overlanding and travelling in Africa is a once-in-a-lifetime experience – one that I had been dreaming of since I was a young girl collecting promotional wildlife cards from the petrol station.
 Fortunately for me, I was able to live this reality last year, spending seven weeks overlanding in Africa, exploring nine countries, and getting a taster of what the truly incredible continent of Africa has to offer.

 The biggest challenge I faced before for departing on this amazing journey was choosing what overland company to book with.
 There are so many options, all offering amazing destinations, different price brackets and similar itineraries and it was a little overwhelming, to say the least.